agent-matrix/matrix-cli/README.md

 ---

-## 🌍 Why MatrixHub
+## 🌍 About MatrixHub

-MatrixHub is on a mission to become the **pip of agents & MCP servers** — a secure, open, and developer-friendly registry and runtime that scales from your laptop to the enterprise.
-If you’re building agents, tools, or MCP services, **Matrix CLI** is the fastest way to discover, install, and run them with confidence.
+MatrixHub aims to be the **pip of agents & MCP servers** — a secure, open, and developer-friendly registry and runtime that scales from personal laptops to global enterprises.
+If you’re building agents, tools, or MCP services, Matrix CLI gets you from idea to running in seconds.

 ---